 may be used in conjunction with the Cyber Commander™ as well.
 Many photographers wish to use both as this setup allows you to hand hold the Cyber Commander™ for adjustments and easy flashmeter readings while the CST can remain in your camera’s hot shoe for triggering.
 If the CSR+ or CSRB+ receivers are connected to your lights, all grouping and other functions established by your Cyber Commander™ will be honored when the system is fired from the CST.
 Please note that the CST will only send a signal to fire and does not adjust flashpower.

 The Cyber Commander™ base fits standard ISO hot shoes.
-This is the common hot shoe found on most cameras except for Sony/Mintola DSLR cameras.
-With Sony/Minolta cameras, you will need to use an adapter – these can be found at Flash Zebra
+This is the common hot shoe found on most cameras.
+If you need to use an adapter they can be found at Flash Zebra

 .
 For cameras that cannot establish contact through the use of a hot shoe, the provided SC-CST cord can be used to hardwire connect the unit to your camera’s PC outlet.